twaslowski/s3-file-share-for-free/README.md

 ## Support

-For support, please open an issue in the GitHub repository or contact [ghumare64@gmail.com]
+For support, please open an issue in the GitHub repository or contact [email here](ghumare64@gmail.com)

 ---